yunbingtan/yunbingtan.github.io/_pages/cv.md

 ## Work experience
 ------
+**Mission: Cure, MA, Jun-Jul 2023** <br />
+_Scientific research Intern_
+  * Analyzed data from internal studies or public databases such as the federal All of Us study to learn about pancreatitis patients’ health and co-occurring conditions.
+  * Supported various translational and patient-related research projects, and reviewed research literature to assess potential therapeutic approaches.
+  * Prepared for meetings with leading researchers about potential therapies and relevant scientific developments.

 **Food Biopolymers and Colloids Laboratory at University of Massachusetts Amherst, MA, 2017-2022** <br />
 _Postdoctoral Researcher & Ph.D.
 Researcher_
   * Designed and performed experiments, acquired, and analyzed data: plant-based foods, and nutraceutical digestion.